cguleria/devops_lab_tests/README.md

 This is a placeholder for git interview questions
 What is the difference between central and Distributed Version Control System ?
 Is Git central or Distributed Version Control System.
 How do you resolve git conflicts.
+How would you test and what are the steps to debase.